W4RH4WK/crap/slides/techniques_slides.md

 ---

-Stay away from *scrum* and a like, it's probably a big scam.
+Stay away from *scrum* and alike, it's probably a big scam.

 ---